Explore

 Two of the most likeable actors in modern times, Bonnie Hunt and Steve Martin, play a couple of parents who've spawned twelve children and are trying to raise 'em right in the white bread portion of the American Dream.

-Cheaper By The Dozen is a family formula flick with a heart that is down-to-earth enough that it avoids the typical sugary distance that has desensitized the genre in the last decade or so.
-IMO, it is a film that can almost be perceived as a poor man's Parenthood (another movie in Steve Martin's filmograhy where yet again, he plays the role of a good-natured dad).
+Cheaper By the Dozen is a very typical family formula flick with the kind of down-to-earth quality that is required in order to make it fit into the modern times despite having a classic core that has been done to death by now in Hollywood.
+It is barely enough to avoid the typical sugary distance that has desensitized the genre to audiences of the last decade or so.
+From my perspective, I see it is as a film that can almost be perceived as a poor man's Parenthood (another movie in Steve Martin's filmography where yet again, he plays the role of a good-natured dad).

-Even though this is a subject matter that, since the dawn of cinema, has pretty much covered the same ground over a hundred times by now, I still was surprised at how much I ended up enjoying this "story-straight out of Disney theme machine" flick.
+And even though this is a subject matter that, since the dawn of cinema, has pretty much covered the same ground over a hundred times by now, I still was surprised at how much I ended up enjoying this "story-straight out of Disney theme machine" flick.
+And that's a feeling I've really been able to appreciate considering how many more of these kinds of movie have splurted out of that Disney machine since CbtD, none of which, I thought was worth seeing.

 Old School (2003)